hima879/Python/README.md

 # Python
-This is my Repository where i'll be uploading all my python practice programs made in python
+This is my Repository where i'll be uploading all my python practice programs